• Skip to primary navigation

 1. Preheat oven to 350 degrees.
 Line a 12-cup muffin tin with muffin liners.
 Set aside.

-2. In a medium mixing bowl, whisk together flours, baking powder and salt.
+2. In a medium mixing bowl, whisk together flours, baking powder, baking soda and salt.

-3. In another medium mixing bowl, beat softened butter with sugar, eggs, lemon zest, almond extract and milk.
+3. In another medium mixing bowl, beat oil or softened butter with sugar, eggs, lemon zest (if using), extracts and milk.
 Fold into the dry ingredients until just combined.
 Fold in the blueberries.

 Notes